seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Masked Vector Load and Store Intrinsics
 ---------------------------------------

-LLVM provides intrinsics for predicated vector load and store operations.
+LLVM37 provides intrinsics for predicated vector load and store operations.
 The predicate is specified by a mask operand, which holds one bit per vector element, switching the associated vector lane on or off.
 The memory addresses corresponding to the "off" lanes are not accessed.
 When all bits of the mask are on, the intrinsic is identical to a regular vector load or store.
 When all bits are off, no memory is accessed.

 .. _int_mload:

-'``llvm.masked.load.*``' Intrinsics
+'``llvm37.masked.load.*``' Intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax: